ShiroRabbit/protractor-test/README.md

 # protractor-test
-Just some startup protractor stuff
+Just some startup protractor stuff.
+Prerequisites are: node.js installed, gitbash installed, some sort of text editor/ide (a la VS Code)

 ## To Begin
 ### These steps will get protractor and the selenium webdriver stuff set up